locutusjs/locutus/_octopress/source/about/index.markdown

 And what not.

-Going by [The McDonald's Theory](https://medium.com/what-i-learned-building/9216e1c9da7d) we have plently of functions here online that aren't perfect just yet.
+Going by [The McDonald's Theory](https://medium.com/what-i-learned-building/9216e1c9da7d) we have plently of functions online that aren't perfect just yet.
-If you know how to improve, just send us a pull request on GitHub!
+If you know how better ways, just send us a pull request on GitHub!

 ## Contributing